MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/dimension-default-values.md

 Another way way that default values are set happens when a fixed dimension is assigned to a main account.
 The fixed dimension value isn't used as the default entry on the Account or Offset account, but is assigned during posting.

 I’m expecting the fixed dimension to be entered by default either before or after posting so that the posted accounting entry matches the line on the voucher.
-How are default entries for financial dimensions made?
+Can I change how  default values are entered?

 ## Resolution